gamma2653/CampaignMaster/README.md

 - Run `python -m campaign_master -h` to see more exhaustive usage information.

-The best way to conceptualize this module is that it can first and foremost be run in two different ways, as a local applet (as a Qt application), or as a web server.The switch from serving the index via FastAPI to being served via Qt is considered trivial thanks to the precompilation step, if a hybrid mode is desired.
-Just serve the static files via Qt.
+The best way to conceptualize this module is that it can first and foremost be run in two different ways, as a local applet (as a Qt application), or as a web server.
+The switch from serving via FastAPI to serving via Qt is considered trivial thanks to the build step.
+If a hybrid mode is desired, just serve the static files via Qt.

 ## App Mode
 <sub>For this mode of operation, NodeJS is not required.</sub>